 Venting: Why Question Obama’s Citizenship?

 When I was a child I had no clue that I had to register for school.
 My parents took care of that for me.
-This simple fact caused me to wonder if Obama’s parents and guardians any different?
+Recognizing this simple fact of my childhood caused me to wonder if Obama’s parents and guardians were any different?

-I received an e-mail the other day the gist of which said that Obama’s right to be president is being challenged in Arizona court January 10, 2009.
+I received an e-mail back in 2008 the gist of which said that Obama’s right to be president was to be challenged in Arizona court January 10, 2009.
 At the same time I got another e-mail that offered evidence that, as a child, Obama claimed foreign citizenship (of Indonesia) to go to a foreign school and used an assumed name to do so.

 My reaction, ever so slowly, was, so what?